Bacon. Cheese. Potatoes. Need I say more?

 - 2 tablespoons dry ranch dressing salad dressing mix

 - ¼ cup fresh chives chopped

 - Line your crock pot with aluminum foil leaving enough to cover the potatoes completely.
 Spray aluminum foil with non stick cooking spray.

-- Add the remaining potatoes and cover with remaining dry ranch salad dressing mix.
-Top with remaining bacon and cheese, reserving ½ cup cheese and 1tablespoon of bacon.
-Add remaining chives, reserving 1 teaspoon.
+- Add the remaining potatoes (1 pound) and cover with remaining dry ranch salad dressing mix(2 tablespoons).
+Top with remaining bacon (4 slices) and ½ cup cheese, reserving½ cup cheese and 1 tablespoon of bacon.
+Add 1 ½ tablespoon chives.
 Cover and close tinfoil making sure to seal all openings.
 Close Crock Pot with lid.

 - Cook on high heat for 3 to 4 hours until potatoes are fork tender.

-- Cover with remaining cheese and bacon.
+- Cover with remaining ½ cup cheese and 1 tablespoon bacon.
 Cover and seal, cooking an additional 2 minutes for the cheese to melt.
 Cover with remaining chives and salt and pepper to taste.
 Serve.